InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 <!-- Slide 7: Key Message

-We have structured the working group such that by participating in our working group we can increase the speed and impact of your InnerSource Program Office.
+We have structured the working group such that by participating in the working group you can increase the speed and impact of your InnerSource Program Office.

-The model the working group follows is that:
+The model the working group follows to do that is:

-- We create shared products, guidance docs, methodology descriptions, etc.
+- We create shared products, guidance docs, methodology descriptions, etc. based shared challenges that we have.

 - These get peer reviewed from other InnerSource experts,

-- and then reused internally by yourself and by others.
+- and then the final product gets reused internally by yourself and by others.

-This improves the quality of OUR work and enables us to move FASTER than if we all did the work individually.
+This improves the quality of work and enables us to move FASTER than if we each did the work individually.
 -->

 ---